 - Transcripts: Unofficial undergraduate transcripts are acceptable at the time of application.
 Official transcripts will be required prior to enrollment.

-- Letters of recommendation: three (3) letters of recommendation from a current or previous faculty member or professional supervisor
+- Letters of recommendation: three (3) letters of recommendation from a current or previous faculty member or professional supervisor.

-100 is the minimum requirement for admission.
+100 - this is a minimum requirement for admission.

 The median TOEFL score has been above 105.

 Comprehension - 110